PierreWeets/PewPew/README.md

 # PewPew
 [the cannon game](https://pierreweets.github.io/PewPew/cannon.html)

-* click on th start button
+* click on the start button
-* use the left & rigth arrows to move the cannon
+* use the left & right arrows to move the cannon
 * Shoot with the space bar
 * when the 10th target is distroyed, the game ends